rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 items, such as structs, enums, constants, traits, and—as in Listing 7-1—functions.

-By using modules, we can group related definitions together and name why they’re related.
+By using modules, we can group related definitions and name why they’re related.
 Programmers using this code can navigate the code based on the groups rather than having to read through all the definitions, making it easier to find the definitions relevant to them.
 Programmers adding new functionality